curry0622/Parallel-Matrix-Multiplication/src/openmp/README.md

 **Sample execution:**

-The following commands will verify your code on all testcases using 12 cores.
+The following command will verify your code on all testcases using 12 cores.

 ```shell
 make judge c=12